British Value Statement

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British Values of Democracy, the Rule of Law, Individual Liberty and Mutual Respect and Tolerance of those with Different Faiths and Beliefs.”

 The Government set out its definition of British Values in the 2011 Prevent Strategy.
 At Hindsford CE Primary School we reinforce these values each and every day.
+We also link these values to our own school values of Kindness, Friendship, Truthfulness, Forgiveness, Respect, Love & Self-Control.

 A more detailed definition of these terms can found further down this page.